tristar82/lab-reading-about-statistic-concepts/README.md

 [A cool general explanation](http://arts.show/tested7)

+So, take one single example in the articles you just read, which specific test/s would you apply?
+(We want you just to do a draft and think a little bit how to apply the tests you already know in this case)

 ## Deliverables
 You need to submit a markdown file with the answers to the questions above.
 You can create a new `.md` file or directly edit the `README.md`.